reubano/meza/README.rst

 Requirements
 ------------

-meza has been tested and is known to work on Python 2.7, 3.5, and 3.6;
+meza has been tested and is known to work on Python 3.6, 3.7, and 3.8;
-and PyPy 2.7 and 3.5.
+and PyPy 3.6.

 Optional Dependencies
 ^^^^^^^^^^^^^^^^^^^^^